eklownr/cli/README.md

-# A simple neofetch clone for my Ubuntu
+# A simple neofetch clone for my Ubuntu :penguin:

 :penguin: